sibelius-notes/sibelius-notes.github.io/md/1201/music254.md

 **Ritornello** = refrains
 - is a recurring passage in Baroque music for orchestra or chorus. (from wiki)
+    - made up of small units
+- "a recurrent musical section that alternates with different episodes of contrasting material.
+The repetition can be exact or varied to a greater or lesser extent.
+In the concerto grosso the full orchestra (tutti) has the ritornello; the solo group (concertino) has the contrasting episodes." from [here](https://www.britannica.com/art/ritornello)
+- pillars of structure

 **Episodes** = passages featuring soloist between ritornellos